The Best of New York City at Christmastime!

 Hilton Gardens Midtown East

-Our large room had a large desk, microwave, refrigerator, and coffee/tea maker.Ā The rooms were large and clean, the staff accommodating and the room was very quiet.
-The only downside was that it was about a 15-minute walk from where the action was, but the peace was worth it.
+Our large room had a large desk, microwave, refrigerator, and coffee/tea maker.
+The rooms were large and clean, the staff accommodating, and the room was tranquil.
+The only downside was that it was about a 15-minute walk from the action, but the peace was worth it.
 They had a cute happy hour with candy, and we also had their breakfast buffet, which was a great way to start our day.

 Radisson Martinique of Broadway

 I have stayed here the last two times I have visited the City.
-The rooms are New York City small, but it is ideally located to explore for Christmas, just two blocks from Macy’s and ten from Grand Central Terminal.
+The rooms are small, but the hotel is ideally located for Christmas exploration, just two blocks from Macy’s and ten from Grand Central Terminal.
 The staff is fabulous.

 I hope you have a great holiday season and enjoy NYC as much as we did.
 Where is your favorite city to experience the holiday season?